 Once developed, the system must be maintained and upgraded in consultation with stakeholders; for this reason the Commission, the EU Member States and EMSA met regularly during the year.
-Technical and implementation issues were addressed during an Incident Reports2 working group, and a meeting on Mandatory Reporting Systems3.
+Technical and implementation issues were addressed during an Incident Reports working group, and a meeting on Mandatory Reporting Systems.
 The Working Group on the SafeSeaNet Interface and Functionalities Control Document (IFCD) also met in order to produce an initial draft of the document.
 The IFCD will be an important document and used as a main reference for future system developments.
 The IFCD describes the performance requirements and procedures applicable to the various elements of SafeSeaNet.
 It addresses access rights, guidance for data quality management, security specifications for data transmission and exchange, and the archiving of information at national and central level.

-- 2 Incident Reports comprise Member State information submitted about accidents and incidents which occur at sea.
-This can include, for example, reports on pollution (POLREP) or reports on safety related incidents (SITREP). - 3 Mandatory ship reporting systems (MRS) can be established by governments, with approval from the International Maritime Organization, for certain types of vessel transiting through defined areas.
+&lt;sup>3 Mandatory ship reporting systems (MRS) can be established by governments, with approval from the International Maritime Organization, for certain types of vessel transiting through defined areas.
 MRS messages are sent by ship masters to coastal stations.
 Information includes ship identification, course, speed, and cargo.